kliam11/kliam11/README.md

 ## About Me

 I'm Liam and I am a sophomore Computer Science student at Carleton University in Ottawa, Ontario.
 I enjoy hiking, baking treats for my dogs, and am a huge hsitory buff.

-I have long been interested in the space and defense industry, and some of my projects will have relevance to that.
-However, I am open to all opportunities to learn.
+I am interested in learning as much as possible about the different roles in software development.

 I am most proficient in Python (matpltolib, pandas, numpy), Java and C, but I still have much to learn!
 In school, I am currently learning software engineering practices, basic web development and algorithms.